Skip to content

 Events

-Events form the backbone of Evonic AI’s event-driven architecture.
+Events form the backbone of Evonic’s event-driven architecture.
 Every significant moment in a message turn emits a named event that any plugin can react to without coupling into the core pipeline.

 backend/event_stream.py is a lightweight pub/sub event bus that decouples event producers (agent runtime, channels) from consumers (plugins, internal components).